kubeflow/training-operator/docs/proposals/2401-llm-trainer-v2/README.md

 `torchtune` is a PyTorch-native library for easily authoring, fine-tuning and experimenting with LLMs.
 It provides rich support for LLM fine-tuning:

 1. Modular native-PyTorch implementations of popular LLMs
-2. Training recipes for a variety of fine-tuning techniques
+2. Training [recipes](https://pytorch.org/torchtune/main/overview.html#key-concepts) for a variety of fine-tuning techniques
 3. Support for distributed training using [FSDP2](https://github.com/pytorch/torchtitan/blob/main/docs/fsdp.md)
-4. YAML configs for easily configuring training runs
+4. YAML [configs](https://pytorch.org/torchtune/main/overview.html#key-concepts) for easily configuring training runs

-`torchtune` is something like our LLM Trainer, because its [core concepts](https://pytorch.org/torchtune/main/overview.html#key-concepts) "recipes" and "configs" can be easily corresponded to our “LLM Trainer Script” and “[Trainer field in TrainJob](https://github.com/kubeflow/training-operator/blob/cf741267f8f8ec96592178532b6787bab3f11110/pkg/apis/kubeflow.org/v2alpha1/trainjob_types.go#L110-L111)”. **It’s the easiest way for us to implement the LLM Trainer**.

 An example for using `torchtune`: